OPERATING AGREEMENT

 The Member is the sole member of the Company and holds one hundred percent (100%) of the total membership interest in the Company.
 The Member has made an initial capital contribution to the Company in the amount of 50,000.00 USD.
 The Member's capital account shall be credited with the amount of the initial capital contribution and shall be adjusted from time to time in accordance with generally accepted accounting principles.
 No interest shall accrue on or be payable with respect to the Member's capital contribution.
 The Member shall not be obligated to make any additional capital contributions to the Company beyond the initial contribution, except as the Member may voluntarily elect to contribute from time to time.
 The Member shall not be entitled to withdraw any portion of the capital contribution except upon dissolution and winding up of the Company or as otherwise provided in this Agreement.

-The Company shall be managed exclusively by the Member.
+The Company shall be member-managed and shall be managed exclusively by the Member, in accordance with the Delaware LLC Act.
 The Member shall have full, exclusive, and complete authority and discretion to manage and control the business, affairs, and properties of the Company, to make all decisions regarding the Company, and to do any and all acts necessary, appropriate, proper, advisable, incidental, or convenient to the exercise of such authority.
 Without limiting the generality of the foregoing, the Member shall have the authority to: (a) execute, deliver, and perform all contracts, agreements, instruments, and other documents on behalf of the Company; (b) open, maintain, and close bank accounts and draw checks or other orders for the payment of money on behalf of the Company; (c) hire, terminate, and manage employees, independent contractors, and agents of the Company; (d) acquire, hold, manage, lease, sell, transfer, convey, assign, pledge, mortgage, or dispose of any real or personal property of the Company; (e) borrow money on behalf of the Company and pledge Company assets as collateral; (f) commence, prosecute, settle, or defend legal proceedings on behalf of the Company; and (g) take any and all other actions that the Member deems necessary or appropriate for the conduct of the Company's business.

 5.